 - Codacy only sends commit and pull request notification emails to the authors of the commits and pull requests.

-- The Repositories screen does not include the "last updated" timestamp for each repository.
+- The Repositories screen doesn't include the "last updated" timestamp for each repository.
 As such, the repositories are sorted alphabetically.

-- Codacy does not analyze pull requests submitted from forked repositories.
+- Codacy doesn't analyze pull requests submitted from forked repositories.

 Did this page help you?

 We're sorry to hear that.
 Please let us know what we can improve.